-One of the reasons for processing your data is to allow us to carry out our duties in line with your contract of employment.
-If you do not provide us with the data needed to do this, we will be unable to perform those duties, eg ensuring you are paid correctly.
-We may also be prevented from confirming, or continuing with, your employment with us in relation to our legal obligations if you do not provide us with this information eg confirming your right to work in the UK or, where appropriate, confirming your legal status for carrying out your work via a criminal records check.
+One of the reasons for processing your data is to allow us to carry out our duties in line with your volunteering agreement.
+If you do not provide us with the data needed to do this, we will be unable to perform those duties.
+We may also be prevented from confirming, or continuing with, your volunteering with us in relation to our legal obligations if you do not provide us with this information e.g. confirming your legal status for carrying out your volunteering via a criminal records check.